-Analysis | Trump picks up where Fox News left off, with new coronavirus death toll conspiracy theory
+Analysis | Trump picks up where Fox News left off, with new coronavirus death-toll conspiracy theory

 And in fact, as has been frequently noted, it’s likely that the death toll is significantly higher than that 180,000 figure — and might already have crested 200,000 weeks ago.
 That is because the number of excess deaths we’ve seen this year relative to previous years is higher than that.

 It’s also worth noting that Trump himself has previously vouched for the accuracy of the data, saying in late April that “we’re reporting very accurately.”
-He added: “It’s very important to us to do very accurate reporting, and that’s what we’re doing.”
+He added, “It’s very important to us to do very accurate reporting, and that’s what we’re doing.”

-That same president this weekend sought to inject some doubt into the very same reporting he had vouched for as accurate — using a laughable claim that the coronavirus death toll is actually about one-20th of what is being reported.
+That same president this weekend sought to inject some doubt into the very same reporting he had vouched for as accurate — using a laughable claim that the coronavirus death toll is actually about 1/20th of what is being reported.
 Someone apparently thought better of it, and the tweets were deleted.
+(Ellis’s tweet, though, remains up.)

 But as the number creeps closer to the upper bound of Trump’s benchmark for success — and given his affinity for such conspiracy theories and his media allies’ anxiety to push them — it’s not difficult to see this kind of thing rearing its ugly head again.
 The election is too close, and that number is a major liability.